DaveAPS/vue-table-view/README.md

  2)  :sortablekey # Set default sortable key column name.
  3)  :className # apply your class to set look & feel of the table as parent css class.
  4)  :dataorder # default order of the sortable column as asc or desc.
- 5)  :paginationOption # provide the pagination complete configuration object as below format
+ 5)  :paginationOption # provide the complete pagination configuration object in below format

     paginationOption =     {position:'top',showPagination:true,itemsPerPage:10,navigationText:self.navigationText,paginationClass:'paginationClass'};
         Properties are as follows-
-        a) position -- set the position of the navigation controls along with table grid. value as -   'top' set at top of the table.
+        a) position -- set the position of the navigation controls along with table grid. value as -   'top' to set at top of the table.
-                        'bottom' set at bottom of the table.
+                        'bottom' to set at bottom of the table.
-                        'both' visible at both the position of table top and bottom.
+                        'both' to make visible at both the position of table top and bottom.
-        b) showPagination -- by default it is true, if you do not want to show pagination then set as false.
+        b) showPagination -- by default it is true, if you do not want to show pagination, set as false.
-        c) itemsPerPage -- Number of item need to be shown on a page.
+        c) itemsPerPage -- Number of item needs to be shown on a page.
-        d) navigationText -- This is optional and help to set text of navigation controls as above defined with about pagination component.
+        d) navigationText -- This is optional and helps to set text of navigation controls as above defined with pagination component.
-        e) paginationClass -- class name which use to set the look and feel of the pagination controls.
+        e) paginationClass -- class name which is used to set the look and feel of the pagination controls.
- 6) :dataSets -- pass the datasets complete array object, which need to to be load on table grid.
+ 6) :dataSets -- pass the datasets complete array object, which needs to to be loaded on table grid.
  7) :showTotalPages -- show and hide the total number of page text along with table grid.
  8) :showFilter -- include and exclude filter functionality on table grid.
 By default filter with apply on all columns.
  9) :showSearch -- include and exclude search functionality on table grid.